What’s The Difference Between Banks, Pawn Shops, Money Lenders?

 There are 4 types of organizations that may lend you money.
 Their practices vary.
 And they provide for the various types of borrowers:

 - Pawn Shops

 - Non-bank financial institution

 Certified moneylenders typically offer mall loans.
 These go up to $10,000).
-Although some can offer larger amounts to few clients.
+Although some can offer larger amounts to a few clients.
 Their loans may be unsecured (no form of collateral, that you let them seize when you don’t repay), or secured.
 These lenders deal with the customers individually.

 Even as they check the credit record and income.
 They will vary their interest rates. or even the amount of the loan.
 And this they base on their own judgment.
 Due to the risk involved, they charge high interest.
 The rates depend on your earnings:

 When you earn below $30,000 per year.
-These legal money lenders might charge maximum 13% on secured loans.
+These legal money lenders might charge a maximum 13% on secured loans.
 And 20 percent of the unsecured loans.
 When you earn more than $30,000 a year.
 Then the limit doesn’t apply.
 It can happen that at times the interest rates go above 25%.
 To compare, the most costly personal loans by banks.
 They have 8% interest rate per year.
 Credit card loans, that are said to be the priciest, charge 24% per year.
-The majority moneylenders need predetermined monthly repayments.
+The majority of moneylenders need predetermined monthly repayments.
 But these terms can be negotiated.